 Although a slight majority say they don’t have any

-If you don’t own a home, have credit cards, or student loans, you may not think you have any debt.
+If you don’t own a home, have credit cards, or student loans, you may not know what debt means.

 This could be why 51 percent of Americans claim they don’t have any debt, according to a new study from GOBankingRates.com.
 Really, the only surprising thing in it is how many people don’t think they have debt.